microclimate-dev2ops/microclimate-vscode-tools/README.md

 - Toggle project auto build and manually initiate project builds.
 - Disable, enable, and delete projects.

+## Limitations
+- This preview is only available to use on Apple Mac (macOS)
+- You must first run the installer, which you can [download here](https://microclimate.dev/codewindtechpreview)

 ## Contributing
 We welcome [issues](https://github.com/microclimate-dev2ops/codewind-vscode/issues) and contributions.
 For more information, see [CONTRIBUTING.md](https://github.com/microclimate-dev2ops/codewind-vscode/tree/master/CONTRIBUTING.md).